justdharmik/Python-Things/README.md

 Name Length: 28</i>
 </pre>
 Thats how a field length could be calculated and allow passing of values under required conditons.

+Thanks for visiting this repository! 👍 <br>
+Star it if you enjoyed it. 🌟 <br>